aku2001/FleeManagmentSystem/README.md

 provide an interface to communicate with the user and send the relevant information to the server.
 For the communication, the app is using TCP.

-    1.1 Compiling and Requires Libraries:
+    1.1 Compiling and Required Libraries:

 The project is compiled with JavaSE-18 (jdk-18.0.1.1) by Eclipse.
 For communiation java.io, and java.net library is utilized. java.time and java.util is also used to create the project.